 - Paid version is pricey

 Our third pick, Water Reminder—Daily Tracker, is unique in that it provides a nutrition breakdown (including caffeine content) of the beverages you’ve had in a given day.
 Overall, I liked its no-nonsense reminders and visually compelling design (you can see an illustration of every drink you’ve had in a given day).
 It would have tied with my runner-up pick, had it included more than a lackluster eight drink options in its free version.
-You can get many more choices if you upgrade for $3.99 a month—a cost that felt too high, considering my favorite water tracker app was just $4.99 in total.
+You can get many more choices if you upgrade for $3.99 a month—a cost that felt too high, considering my favorite water tracker app was just $14.99 per year.

 Water Reminder—Daily Tracker recommended I drink 81 ounces of water a day.
 It sent push notification reminders every couple of hours, most of which said the same thing: “It’s time to drink water.”
 Boring?
 Sure.
 But no one can say it’s not straightforward!